richyliu/neojetset-qemu/docs/devel/snapshot.rst

 - snapshot: save a copy of the guest VM memory, registers, and virtual device state
 - restore: restore the saved copy of guest VM state
-- coverage_location: given a location in guest memory, specifying where the coverage data is to be passed to the fuzzer
+- shared_memory: request a page of guest memory to be "linked" to shared memory on the host, which can then communicate to a fuzzer on the host
-- input_location: specify where in the guest memory the fuzzing input should be stored
-- done: indicates whether or not the run succeeded and that the coverage data has been populated

-The first version of the virtual device will only accept snapshot and restore commands from the guest.
 Coverage data will be collected by code on the guest with source-based coverage tracking.

-Further expansions could include controlling the snapshot/restore from host and gathering code coverage information directly from TCG.
+Another process on the host will control the fuzzing through the shared memory.